yjs/yjs/README.md

 * [XMPP](https://github.com/rwth-acis/y-xmpp) - Propagates updates in a XMPP multi-user-chat room
 * [WebRTC](https://github.com/rwth-acis/y-webrtc) - Propagate updates directly with WebRTC

 You can use Yjs client-, and server- side.
 You can get it as via npm, and bower.
-We even provide polymer element for Yjs!
+We even provide polymer elements for Yjs!

 The advantages over similar frameworks are support for
 * ..
 P2P message propagation and arbitrary communication protocols
 * .. arbitrary complex data types
 * .. offline editing: Only relevant changes are propagated on rejoin (unimplemented)
 * ..
 AnyUndo: Undo *any* action that was executed in constant time (unimplemented)
 * ..
 Intention Preservation: When working on Text, the intention of your changes are preserved.
 This is particularily important when working offline.
+Every type has some notion on how we define Intention Preservation on it.

 ## Use it!